Sport moped

 A sport moped is a moped that resembles a sport bike and often performs better than standard mopeds.

+History

 They were created to circumvent UK legislation, called the "Sixteeners Laws", aimed at taking young motorcycle riders off the road.
 The new laws, introduced in 1971 by Conservative Party Minister for Transport John Peyton, forbade 16-year-olds from riding motorcycles of 250 cc capacity, thus limiting them to 50 cc machines until they turned 17.

-Description

 The law resulted in motorcycle manufacturers developing a new class of high-performance mopeds in the 1970s, termed "sports mopeds" or, colloquially, "sixteener specials," due to their marketing being aimed at 16-year-olds, a move which was widely criticized at the time.